 – Chipotle chilies: Medium and smoky

-– Thai chilies: Hot and earthy Leave the seeds in when dicing for a hotter harissa.
+– Thai chilies: Hot and earthy Leave the seeds and any pith in when dicing for a hotter harissa.
 Remove the seeds for a milder version.